FreeBMD Frequently Asked Questions

 Authority to reproduce the information for free access on the Internet was originally granted to the FreeBMD Project leadership.

 In order to ensure the long term stability of the project, and to gain access to grant funding, the project leaders established FreeBMD as a trust in June 2002.
-The trust is registered with the Charity Commissioners, Number 1096940.
-The Deed of Trust can be viewed on-line.
+The trust is registered with the Charity Commissioners as Free UK Genealogy CIO, Number 1167484.
+The Constitution can be viewed on-line.

 All rights in data submitted to the site are now owned by the charitable trust.